aivanovski/autokpass/README.md

 #### Linux
 - Install Java version >= 11
 - Install [xdotool](https://github.com/jordansissel/xdotool)
-- Download `autokpass.jar` from [Release page](https://github.com/aivanovski/autokpass/releases).
+- Download `autokpass.jar` for Linux from [Release page](https://github.com/aivanovski/autokpass/releases).
 Alternatively you can build from sources

-#### macOS
+#### macOS (Jar file installation)
 - Install Java version >= 11
 - Install [cliclick](https://github.com/BlueM/cliclick)
-- Download `autokpass.jar` from [Release page](https://github.com/aivanovski/autokpass/releases).
+- Download `autokpass.jar` for macOS file from [Release page](https://github.com/aivanovski/autokpass/releases).
 Alternatively you can build from sources

+#### macOS (Application installation)
+Option to download singed application is not available now, but should be available in near future.
+Apple doesn't allow to run unsigned application but it allows to run unsigned application that was created on the same machine.
+That means in order to install Autokpass as application, it should be packaged on the destination machine.
+For that please check out `Building from sources` section below.

 ## How to run
 Open a Terminal and execute downloaded `autokpass.jar` with `java`.